locize/blog/source/_posts/i18next-vue.md

 ## Separate translations from code <a name="separate"></a>

 Having the translations in our `i18n.js` file works, but is not that suitable to work with, for translators.
-Let's separate the translations from the code and pleace them in dedicated json files.
+Let's separate the translations from the code and place them in dedicated json files.

 Because this is a web application, [i18next-http-backend](https://github.com/i18next/i18next-http-backend) will help us to do so.